Alexxx180/Simple-Farm/README.md

 # Simple-Farm
-Simple Farm is a farming game with money scoring.
-Powered by Unity™.
+Farming game with money scoring.
+Powered by Unityâ„¢.